thosgood/this-weeks-finds/markdown/51-100/week081.md

 A(f) A(g) = A(fg).

 This homomorphism is the key to finding the central extension of the loop group.
-Here\'s how we do it.
+Here's how we do it.
 By now everyone but the experts has probably fallen asleep at the screen, so I can pull out all the stops.

-Here\'s a useful way to think of a central extensions: a central extension H\~ of the group H by the group U(1) is a special sort of short exact sequence of groups:
+Here's a useful way to think of a central extensions: a central extension H\~ of the group H by the group U(1) is a special sort of short exact sequence of groups:

                      1 → U(1) → H~ → H → 1

-By \"short exact sequence of groups\" I simply mean that U(1) is a subgroup of H\~ and that H\~ modulo U(1) is H. What\'s special about central extensions is that U(1) is in the *center* of H\~.
+By "short exact sequence of groups" I simply mean that U(1) is a subgroup of H\~ and that H\~ modulo U(1) is H. What's special about central extensions is that U(1) is in the *center* of H\~.
 You can check that this definition of central extension matches up with our earlier more lowbrow definition.